 12:30PM: For a true Texas steak, head out west to Taste of Texas.
 Make sure to visit the on-site butcher shop, where you can personally instruct the butcher to cut a rib-eye to your desired thickness.

-A Western experience in Houston isn't complete without a visit to The Hat Store, which has specialized in the fine art of steaming and hand shaping hats since 1915.
+2PM: A Western experience in Houston isn't complete without a visit to The Hat Store, which has specialized in the fine art of steaming and hand shaping hats since 1915.
 A favorite of everyone from President George H.W.
-Bush to Lyle Lovett, the Hat Store carries felt hats, straw hats, Western, outdoor, dress hats, fedoras, derbys and most any shape imaginable.
+Bush to Lyle Lovett, the Hat Store carries felt hats, straw hats, Western, outdoor, dress hats, fedoras, derbies, and almost any shape imaginable.
 For the full ensemble, from pearl snaps to boots, pay a visit to Cavender's.

 8PM: Meander next door to Armadillo Palace for a taste of a real Texas honky-tonk, complete with plenty of live music in the evenings.
 For a little two-steppin', check out Wild West.
-Firehouse Saloon offers live music most nights, and Rebel's Honky Tonk features a large dance floor for spinning your partner.
+Firehouse Saloon offers live music most nights, and Daisy Duke's Modern Country Bar features a large dance floor for spinning your partner.

 THE IMMERSIVE EXPERIENCE: If you want to really immerse yourself in Western culture, consider staying at one of the region's destination ranches.
-The Inn at Dos Brisas is a 300-acre retreat on the eastern edge of the Texas Hill Country.
-Dos Brisas offers horseback riding, a full spa and one of the most acclaimed restaurants in the state.
-Meanwhile Texas Ranch Life, a real working ranch with a large herd of longhorns, is set on the 1,800-acre Lonesome Pine Ranch.
+Texas Ranch Life, a real working ranch with a large herd of longhorns, is set on the 1,800-acre Lonesome Pine Ranch.
 Texas Ranch Life provides a beautiful getaway with accommodations for up to 45 people and a myriad of activities.